15 Regression with Interaction

 PROC PLM performs various analyses and plotting functions after a regression model has been fitted.
 It can be used for:

-• testing custom hypotheses about model parameters,
+• testing custom hypotheses about model parameters

-• computing predicted values,
+• computing predicted values

-• estimating simple effects and contrasts, and
+• estimating simple effects and contrasts

-• creating visualizations of predicted values.
+• creating visualizations of predicted values

 Unlike most SAS procedures, PROC PLM does not directly use a dataset as input.